FOOD SECURITY AND AGRICULTURE IN THE ANDES

 Issue to be addressed

-In case of expected weather conditions above normal or below normal, the authorities must implement plans to ensure that farmers can deliver their harvest to distribution centers.
+In case of expected weather conditions above normal or below normal, the authorities may use the information to implement plans to ensure that farmers can deliver their harvest to distribution centers.
 Farmers need forecasts to plan crop cycles.
-At present, local authorities and farmers do not have forecast information at the level of detail required or in the appropriate language.
-This situation occurs because forecasts are made for large regions and only in terms of probability in tercile categories which have little meaning to the local authorities and farmers.
+At present, local authorities and farmers do not have forecast information at the level of spatial detail required or in the appropriate language, easy to understand, so that the forecasts can be used.
+This situation occurs because forecasts are made for large regions (at national or regional level) and only in terms of probability in tercile categories.
+Another issue is the limited capacity of the meteorological services to provide information at local level.

 Decision support to client